skstavroglou/pattern_causality/README.md

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/brands/google.svg" width="40" height="40"/>
 </a>

-**Hui** is MPhil student in econometrics and business Statistics of Monash Business School and is the author and maintainer of the `patterncausality` package.
+**Hui** is MPhil student in econometrics and business statistics of Monash Business School and is the author and maintainer of the `patterncausality` package.